michael-c-gao/michael-c-gao/README.md

 ### Hi there 👋
 Welcome to my GitHub!
 I am currently a Software Engineer at Leidos developing software applications to support a US-based carbon neutral future.
 I have experience in front-end (HTML, CSS, PHP), back-end (Python, C, C#, C++), and databases (MySQL).
-I am currently looking for entry-level SWE positions upon graduation.
 <!--
 **michael-c-gao/michael-c-gao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.